ubucon-asia/2022/content/venue-and-travel/accommodations/index.md

 {{< button text="Find Golden Seoul Hotel on Naver Maps" href="https://naver.me/GoztzWT3" icon="external-link" >}}
 {{< button text="Find Golden Seoul Hotel on Kakao Maps" href="https://place.map.kakao.com/21369384" icon="external-link" >}}

+# Guest house

+If you don't have a lot of budget for travel, Guest houses such as Airbnb can be also an affordable option for you.

+{{< button text="Find a guest house on VisitSeoul.net" href="https://english.visitseoul.net/seoul-stay" icon="external-link" >}}